sibster146/Amazon-Product-Awesomeness-Reviewer/README.md

 **PROJECT DESCRIPTION**

 The Amazon Product Awesomeness Reviewer is a machine learning model that determines if an Amazon product is awesome or not based on a set of reviews of that product.
+The raw features of the training set: asin (the id of the product reviewed), reviewerID, unixReviewTime, vote, verified, reviewerName, reviewText, summary, and awesomeness (the target value and determines if the product under review is awesome or not.
+From there, extra features were engineered such as reviewText sentiments and summary sentiments.

+Then, several models were tested with the SciKit Learn library.
+The best performing model was the Decision Tree with a bagging additive.